mitogen-hq/mitogen/docs/howitworks.rst

     (:py:class:`mitogen.master.ModuleForwarder`) serves responses using
     :py:class:`mitogen.core.Importer`'s cache before forwarding the request to its parent context.
-The response is cached by each context in turn before being forwarded on to the slave context that originally made the request.
+The response is cached by each context in turn before being forwarded on to the child context that originally made the request.
     In this way, the master need never re-send a module it has already sent to a direct descendant.